sujitshedge/Company-Stock-Analysis-Power-Bi/README.md

-Store Analytics Dashboard (Power BI)
+# Company Store Analytics Dashboard (Power BI)

+# Objective:
-Objective:This task aims to create a comprehensive, insightful, and visually appealing dashboard using the provided SuperStoreUS-2015 dataset.
+This task aims to create a comprehensive, insightful, and visually appealing dashboard using the provided SuperStoreUS-2015 dataset.
 The dashboard will assess key performance indicators (KPIs) and present meaningful insights in a clear, actionable format.

-Analysis Conducted (Questions):
+# Analysis Conducted (Questions):

 📈 Display sales, profit, and the percentage of returned orders.